Aufaruq/Kalteng-language/README.md

 # Kalteng Script

-Jaksel Script is a new programming language, very modern, easy to learn, using Indonesia-slang language.
+kalteng Script is a new programming language, very modern, easy to learn, using Indonesia-slang language.
 No programming experience required.

 Thank you for all your contributions, share, star, and everything.